 Let's say there are a couple of cool things coming up on the horizon (e.g. new product launch and partnership) and they seem like they'll probably be great for the business.
 Don't just wait until they're about to happen, and then go update your forecasts.
 Ideally, you should be jumping into your forecasts before those types of decisions are even made, to see exactly what the impact would be to your finances.
 That way you can see how your margins, cash flow, and other key financial drivers will react before you pull the trigger.

 To take it a step further, what if you have an A vs. B decision, or you're choosing between multiple courses of action?
 In this case, you won't just go update your forecast.
 You'll need scenarios.

 What are scenarios?

-Scenarios are new models - like an alternate reality - where you can explore an entirely separate set of assumptions, and then compare the outcomes against your current reality.
-For example, you might see a cash shortage on the horizon, and you’re not sure whether you should cut costs, get a loan, or raise a round of equity financing.
-You can clear it all up by building a financial model and cash flow forecast under each scenario, and comparing the outcomes to see which decision makes the most sense for your business as a whole.
-Once you pull the trigger and choose a scenario, those assumptions become your new forecast and you’re back to business.
+Scenarios are copies of your main financial model and cash flow forecast - like a parallel reality - where you can explore different combinations of assumptions, and then compare the outcomes against your main forecast.
+For example, you might look at your forecast and see a cash shortage on the horizon, and you’re not sure whether you should liquidate product, cut costs, get a loan, or raise a round of equity financing to plug the gap.
+It can be easily cleared up by building a financial model and cash flow forecast for each option, and comparing the outcomes to see which one makes the most sense for your business.
+Then when you pull the trigger, you can do it with full confidence and get back to business.